Easy Big Foot Slippers

 He loves slippers and I spent years making slippers from traditional patterns for him, but they blew out on him like no one’s business.
 You just can’t put a big man in a pair of slippers made with one strand of yarn.
 They don’t last.

 According to my original pattern, I designed the Big Foot Slippers back in 2000.
 I’ve since made a dozen or so pairs, altering here and there for smaller feet.
-These are easy to make and work up quick because they’re made with three strands of yarn.
+These are easy to make and work up quickly because they’re made with three strands of yarn.
 I use acrylic worsted because it’s easy to wash and holds up well to the wear and tear of a big man wearing slippers!

 - 3 colors of worsted weight acrylic yarn